Domain vs URL: Understand the Differences

 DNS and URL

-How does the DNS Server work in case of a specific URL?
+How does the DNS server work in case of a specific URL?
 The domain name is responsible for the DNS resolving.
 First of all, as we request a specific URL from a server, the local DNS resolver of our provider will find its domain name.
-Then, if there is a subdomain it will ask for the IP address of it.
-Then, having the IP address, our browser will connect to the webserver, and ask for the content inside the path of it.
+Then, if there is a subdomain, it will ask for the IP address of it.
+Then, having the IP address, our browser will connect to the web server and ask for the content inside the path of it.

 Let’s exemplify step by step how the DNS works with a URL: